 1. Roast Marshmallows Over Lava on Volcán Pacaya

-All in all, it takes about 40-50 minutes to hike to the top via La Corona Trail and you must go with a guide.
+The hike itself is fun and slightly challenging, with somewhat steep inclines and soft volcanic soil (near the end).
+All in all, it takes about 40-50 minutes to hike to the top via La Corona Trail, and you must go with a guide.

 Read more details on my guide to hiking Pacaya! 🌋

 Our sunrise trek started early (2 AM from Antigua!), but it was worth it to have that once-in-a-lifetime experience.
-10/10 highly recommend it booking a day trip from Antigua to Pacaya!
+10/10 highly recommend booking a day trip from Antigua to Pacaya!

 2. Climb Up to Antigua’s Best Viewpoint

-For a quick and easy hike, check out Antigua’s famous viewpoint—a must-do to get a sky-high view of the city!
+to get a sky-high view of the city!

-Cerro de la Cruz offers an awesome view of both the city of Antigua and Agua Volcano from atop a hill laden with a stone cross and trails.
+You’ll have incredible views of both the city of Antigua and Agua Volcano from atop a hill covered in stone crosses and trails.

-Since it’s not far from the historic center, and the famous Santa Catalina Arch, there’s no reason not to go!
+Since it’s not far from the historic center and the famous Santa Catalina Arch, there’s no reason not to go!

 Tip: Go for sunrise or sunset for the best views and light!
 At noon, it gets overcrowded and fairly hot (on a sunny day).